Melnykites: Post-Soviet Ukraine

 Myroslav Yurkevich, of the Canadian Institute of Ukrainian Studies, wrote in the third volume of the Encyclopedia of Ukraine published in 1993: "The power and influence of the OUN factions have been declining steadily, because of assimilatory pressures, ideological incompatibility with the Western liberal-democratic ethos, and the increasing tendency of political groups in Ukraine to move away from integral nationalism."
 At the time, pro-Melnykite organisations that existed in the diaspora included the Ukrainian National Federation of Canada, the Organisation for the Rebirth of Ukraine (ODVU) in the United States, the Union for Agricultural Education in Brazil, the Vidrodzhennia society in Argentina, the Ukrainian National Alliance in France, and the Federation of Ukrainians in the United Kingdom.

-That year, the OUN(m) (Note: Often referred to in the media without the disambiguation since the organisation maintains its claim to legitimacy.) registered in Ukraine as a non-governmental organisation, (Note: According to historian Andrew Wilson, the OUN factions were wary of openly engaging in political activity due to the dominance of the Communist Party in public political life.) adopting a national democratic programme at its May 1993 XII Great Congress held in Irpin.
+That year, the OUN(m) (Note: Having retained the name the 'Organisation of Ukrainian Nationalists'.) registered in Ukraine as a non-governmental organisation, (Note: According to historian Andrew Wilson, the OUN factions were wary of openly engaging in political activity due to the dominance of the Communist Party in public political life.) adopting a national democratic programme at its May 1993 XII Great Congress held in Irpin.
 (Note: Wilson asserts that the OUN(m) congress was less influential than those of the richer and better organised Banderite Congress of Ukrainian Nationalists, which held two congresses in 1992 and 1993.)
 In its programme, the OUN(m) stated:

 "The nature and fate of Ukrainian statehood will depend on how quickly the ideology of the Nationalist movement will be propagated within all strata of Ukrainian society."

 Though its adherents claimed to oppose authoritarianism, xenophobia, and chauvinism, according to political scientist Vyacheslav Shved moderate nationalists, including the OUN(m), assumed a paternalistic attitude toward Ukraine's minorities under the assumption that ethnic Ukrainians should be granted special status, responsibilities, and rights.
 The OUN(m) backed the Ukrainian Republican Party, having supported its predecessor the Ukrainian Helsinki Union.
 The OUN(m) styled itself as the "maternal OUN", claiming direct lineage to the original organisation.